james-s-tayler/fullstack-developer-roadmap/README.md

 # Full-Stack Developer Roadmap

 The following roadmap represents an inventory of software engineering skills spanning junior, intermediate, senior and principal level  skills and might take an entire 10 ~ 20 year career to achieve.
 Don't get imposter syndrome just yet, most developers will never know the entire list.
+The entire inventory of skills _should_ be present in aggregate across the engineering organization your work in.
+This roadmap is a useful guide to plug gaps in your own knowledge or find a niche in your organization that isn't well understood and cover it.

 # Backend
 - A backend language